hundredrabbits/thebook/north_pacific_logbook.md

     Distance to Victoria: 5,630 (3040 nm)

 ##### 0300
-Blue skies for today, what a gift!
+Blue skies for today—what a gift!
 Devine overslept because the phone died, and there was no alarm to wake him.
 I drove for 4 hours straight, and it felt unending.
 We feel that way often, even for short 2-hour shifts.
 We're steering and it feels as though it's been hours and hours.
 Then we see the time, and it's only been 30 minutes?
 There ought to be a ring in Dante's hell like this, where time is warped, where the clock says it is 0233 but it never, ever changes.
 Or sometimes it does change, to 0234, but then somehow it rolls back to 0233?!
 Our brains must have hallucinated the change, surely!

 ##### 0800
 We have instant coffee with oatmeal.
 The wind is still out of the west, offering good smooth sailing and gentle seas.